Azure/azure-functions-signalrservice-extension/samples/bidirectional-chat/README.md

     Although there is a CORS setting in local.settings.json, it is not propagated to the function app in Azure.
 You need to set it separately.

-    1. Open the function app in the Azure portal.
+    1. Open the function app in the Azure Portal.
-    2. In the left blade, select CORS blade.
+    2. In the left blade, select **CORS** blade.
-    3. In the Allowed origins section, add `http://127.0.0.1:5500` (It is the local web server's url).
+    3. In the **Allowed Origins** section, add `http://127.0.0.1:5500` (It is the local web server's url).
     4. In order for the SignalR JavaScript SDK call your function app from a browser, support for credentials in CORS must be enabled.
-Select the "Enable Access-Control-Allow-Credentials" checkbox.
+Select the **Enable Access-Control-Allow-Credentials** checkbox.
-    5. Click Save to persist the CORS settings.
+    5. Click **Save** to persist the CORS settings.
     ![CORS](cors.png)

 2. Install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for your VS Code, that can serve web pages locally